Sleep deprivation can affect your mental health

 Americans are notoriously sleep deprived, but those with psychiatric conditions are even more likely to be yawning or groggy during the day.
 Chronic sleep problems affect 50% to 80% of patients in a typical psychiatric practice, compared with 10% to 18% of adults in the general U.S. population.
 Sleep problems are particularly common in patients with anxiety, depression, bipolar disorder, and attention deficit hyperactivity disorder (ADHD).

 Traditionally, clinicians treating patients with psychiatric disorders have viewed insomnia and other sleep disorders as symptoms.
 But studies in both adults and children suggest that sleep problems may raise risk for, and even directly contribute to, the development of some psychiatric disorders.
 This research has clinical application, because treating a sleep disorder may also help alleviate symptoms of a co-occurring mental health problem.

 The brain basis of a mutual relationship between sleep and mental health is not yet completely understood.
-But neuroimaging and neurochemistry studies suggest that a good night's sleep helps foster both mental and emotional resilience, while chronic sleep disruptions set the stage for negative thinking and emotional vulnerability.
+But neuroimaging and neurochemistry studies suggest that a good night's sleep helps foster both mental and emotional resilience, while chronic sleep deprivation sets the stage for negative thinking and emotional vulnerability.

 How sleep affects mental health